Project:

 Digital photo(shop) manipulation is not part of my creative process.
 Creation of the image happens in-camera.

-Denis shares his life between New York and Paris.
+Denis shares his life between New York City and Paris.
 Away from photographing, he plays saxophone and writes fiction.

 Flowers courtesy of Zezé Flowers.